yldrefruz/ebuild/README.md

 ## Extending EBuild

+The api for extending is complete.
+But the ebuild itself currently does **not** load the extension assemblies for now.

+After thinking about the way to load the assemblies in to the program, the extension system will be completed.

 ### Adding a New Compiler

 To add a new compiler, create a class that inherits from `CompilerBase` and implement the required methods: